logo

 • SIAC arbitration over benchmark indices joint venture (US financial firm)

-Represented a leading American financial services company in its SIAC arbitration against an Indian stock exchange, regarding their joint venture on benchmark indices.
+A leading American financial services company in its SIAC arbitration with an Indian stock exchange, relating to their benchmark indices joint venture business.

 • ICC arbitration over Sudanese power projects (Indian company)

-Represented a leading Indian power enterprise in London-seated ICC arbitration in relation to its construction disputes of two power projects in Sudan, against a Sudanese power generating company.
+A leading power company in India in its London seated ICC arbitration in relation to its construction disputes of two power projects in Sudan, against a Sudanese power generating company.

-• Ad hoc arbitration against Indian government entity (Malaysian establishment)
+• Ad hoc arbitration against Indian government entity (Malaysian company)

-Represented a Malaysian establishment in its Mumbai seated ad hoc arbitration against an Indian government entity, and related set-aside proceedings before the Bombay High Court.
+A Malaysian company in its Mumbai seated ad hoc arbitration against an Indian government entity, and related set-aside proceeding before the Bombay High Court.

 • Re-insurance contract dispute (Mumbai-seated arbitration)

-Acted for a leading re-insurance corporation in a domestic arbitration seated in Mumbai for disputes arising out of a re-insurance contract with its co-insurers.
+A leading re-insurance company in a domestic arbitration seated in Mumbai for disputes arising out of a re-insurance contract with its co-insurers.

 • Automation industry contract dispute (Chennai-seated arbitration)

-Represented an Indian subsidiary of a global market leader in automation industry in a domestic arbitration seated in Chennai for contractual disputes arising with a client who is leading manufacturer of V-belts.
+An Indian subsidiary of a world market leader in automation industry in a domestic arbitration seated in Chennai for contractual disputes arising with a client who is leading manufacturer of V-belts.

 • Paper products charter party dispute (Bengaluru-seated MCIA arbitration)

-Advised a leading manufacturer of paper products in India in a domestic arbitration seated in Bengaluru in a charter party dispute governed by English Law and Mumbai International Arbitration Centre (MCIA) Rules.
+A leading manufacture of paper products in India in a domestic arbitration seated in Bengaluru in a charter party dispute governed by English Law and Mumbai International Arbitration Centre (MCIA) Rules.

 Arrow

-• Setting aside London-seated LCIA award (Indian power sector enterprise)
+• Setting aside London-seated LCIA award (Indian power sector company)

-Acted for a leading Indian power sector enterprise in resisting enforcement and setting aside a London seated LCIA award in India
+Representing a leading Indian power sector company in resisting enforcement and setting aside a London seated LCIA award in India.

-• Enforcement of USD 120M SIAC award (Mauritius entity)
+• Enforcement of USD 120M SIAC award (Mauritius company)

-Advised and Represented a Mauritius entity in in enforcing its USD 120 million SIAC arbitration award in Indian courts, including strategy for potential set-aside proceedings at the seat of the arbitration (i.e. Mauritius).
+Representing a Mauritius company enforcing its USD 120 million SIAC arbitration award in Indian courts and advising on strategy related to set-aside in the seat courts.

 • Section 27 application in aid of foreign arbitration (Oil & gas conglomerate)

-Acted for an Indian conglomerate in the oil and gas sector in filing a Section 27 application under the Indian Arbitration & Conciliation Act, seeking assistance of Indian Courts in support of a Singapore-seated SIAC arbitration.
-This was among the first few arbitrations invoking Section 27 powers in aid of a foreign-seated arbitration.
+Representing an Indian conglomerate in oil and gas sector in filling a Section 27 application under the Indian Arbitration & Conciliation Act for seeking assistance of Indian Courts in support of a Singapore seated SIAC arbitration.
+The case was one of the first few instances where the powers of the Court under Section 27 of the Act were invoked in aid of a foreign seated arbitration.

 Arrow

-• Dispute avoidance strategy for a global bike manufacturer
+• Dispute avoidance strategy for global bike manufacturer

-Advised a leading global bike manufacturer on negotiations with foreign dealers, auto-part aggregators, implementing dispute avoidance strategies for potential contractual disputes with joint-venture partners in Africa and Brazil.
+Advising world leader in bike in its negotiations with foreign dealers, auto-part aggregators and putting in place dispute avoidance strategies in case of potential contractual disputes with joint-venture partners in Africa and Brazil.

 • Board advisory on founder exit (healthcare company)

-Advised the Board of Directors of an Indian health-care company in managing the exit of the co-founder / managing director.
+Advising the Board of Directors of health-care company in India in managing the exit of the co-founder / managing director.

 Arrow